Genesis Tops J.D. Power 2020 Vehicle Dependability Study

 The 2020 Genesis G80: Learn more about this award-winning sedan

 The annual dependability study by J.D.
-Power ranks three-year-old vehicles according to a “problems per 100 vehicle” or PP100 grade.
+Power ranks three-year-old vehicles according to a “problems per 100 vehicles” or PP100 grade.
 Vehicles with fewer problems reported by their original owners over a 12-month-period rank more highly.

 Genesis scored 89 PP100, which comes out to less than one problem per vehicle.
 That’s a 34 percent improvement on the industry average.
 The brand notes that it got especially high marks for its HVAC system, interior and seating, and overall driving experience.